jes/scamp-cpu/ucode/README.md

 alongside everything else on the backplane, it would be possible to extend the CPU with an extra register (e.g. a dedicated stack pointer) or other modules, at a later date, by just plugging the new module into the backplane and writing microcode to make use of it.

+## Tricks

+### Conditionally skip the next instruction

+The obvious way to conditionally skip the next instruction is to generate the address to jump to, stash it somewhere, perform the operation that will set the condition flags, and then ask for a conditional jump.

+With the restriction that the instruction to skip is only 1 word, we can instead perform the comparison operation, and then:

+    PO JNZ P+

+In this case using JNZ for the conditional jump.
+PO means the current value of the program counter will be on the bus, which currently points to the next instruction.
+If the result of the comparison was not zero, then JNZ makes the PC load its value from the bus, meaning it doesn't change.
+Otherwise, P+ means the PC is incremented, which skips it past the next instruction.

+If the next instruction is going to be 2 words, then:

+    PO JNZ P+
+    PO JNZ P+

+will achieve the same goal.

+I can't think of a general way to skip the next instruction without knowing its length.

+We might want to add some "relative jump" instructions that can fit in a single opcode, e.g.:

+    jr(5):

+    PO XI
+    IOL YI
+    JMP X+Y

+This way the single word that is conditionally skipped can branch to a larger section of code.